Frequently asked questions

 If your concerns have not been resolved to your satisfaction, you can contact the Ontario Energy Board.

-Enbridge provides a billing service to many different energy-service companies that are not owned by or affiliated with Enbridge.
+Enbridge provides a billing service to other companies that offer energy-related products and services.
+These companies are not owned by or affiliated with Enbridge.
 If you decide to buy a product or service from a participating company, their charges will appear in the section called “Charges From Other Companies”.

 Enbridge does not recommend, endorse or guarantee the products or services offered by such companies.